dilyn-corner/KISS-me/README.md

 ## Keeping up

-If you want to keep your fork in-line with upstream, there's a very straightforward way of doing this!<sup>1</sup>
-Simply add the upstream repository as a remote URL for git to track, and then you will be able to pull down any changes upstream makes and merge them into your fork.
+If you want to keep your fork in-line with upstream, there's a very straightforward way of doing this!<sup>1</sup> Simply add the upstream repository as a remote URL for git to track, and then you will be able to pull down any changes upstream makes and merge them into your fork.

 ```
-git remote add upstream _upstreamURL_   # Add upstream to your remotes
+git remote add upstream $upstreamURL # Add upstream to your remotes
 git fetch upstream                   # Fetch upstream's changes
 git checkout master                  # Switch to master
 git merge upstream/master            # Merge upstream's master branch
 ```

 Suppose upstream is _very_ busy while you do your work.
 They push a lot of changes that you wish you had while you're working on your branch.
 If you `merge` upstream into your branch, you'll have some hairy commit messages they won't _super_ appreciate when you make your PR.
 So you can rebase instead.
 It's very handy.

 ```
-git checkout -b _newBranch_
+git checkout -b $newBranch
 > You do work
 > They do work
 git fetch upstream
 git rebase upstream/master
 ```

 Rebasing<sup>2</sup> is essentially just a patch of the work you did based off the commit you made your fork from, that you can then simply slide into the history without making it look wonky (with a bunch of `merge` commit messages).

 This will be edited heavily in the future maybe hopefully probably.<sup>3</sup>